Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam07/08/2024

-SKĐS - Two children in Quang Tri infected with Burkhoderia Pseudomallei bacteria (bacteria that cause Whitmore disease) after being treated intensively at Hue Central Hospital, one case has been discharged from the hospital.
+SKĐS - Two children in Quang Tri were infected with Burkhoderia Pseudomallei bacteria (bacteria that cause Whitmore disease) after being treated intensively at Hue Central Hospital, one of whom has been discharged from the hospital.

-Accordingly, patient NLDH (19 months old, residing in Hai Lang district, Quang Tri) started the disease with signs of pain and swelling in the left parotid area, was hospitalized at the Department of Otorhinolaryngology, Hue Central Hospital for incision of the abscess.
-After that, the patient was cultured with the abscess fluid for the bacteria Burkhoderia Pseudomallei (bacteria that causes Whitmore's disease), so he was transferred to the Pediatric Center.
+Accordingly, patient NLDH (19 months old, residing in Hai Lang district, Quang Tri) started the disease with signs of pain and swelling in the left parotid area, was hospitalized at the Department of Ear - Nose - Throat, Hue Central Hospital to incise the abscess.
+Afterwards, the patient was cultured for Burkhoderia Pseudomallei bacteria (bacteria that cause Whitmore disease) and was transferred to the Pediatric Center.

 Hai cháu bé ở Quảng Trị mắc bệnh Whitmore